 Kohler has pioneered one of what is possibly the most convenient design feature of modern toilets: a chair-level seat.
 The bowl sits at 16.5” above the floor, a large improvement over the standard 12” seat height.
 4.5” may not seem to make that much of a difference, but users report that using the elevated seat leads to less leg-numbing and is easier for arthritic or aging knees.
 If you’re on the shorter side, don’t worry, you won’t have to struggle to climb up onto the toilet though.
 Even users with children agree that the toilet is still a reasonable level for all heights.

 Kohler has patented their Class FiveⓇ flush system, which uses a large flush valve to swiftly deploy water into the bowl.
-The sheer force of the fast moving water allows the toilet to dispose of waste while using less water.
-This is one reason why the Highline received an EPA WaterSense® certification, as it manages to reduce flush volume to only 1.48 gallons per flush, rather than the standard 3 gallons.
+The sheer force of the fast-moving water allows the toilet to dispose of waste while using less water.
+This is one reason why the Highline received an EPA WaterSense certification, as it manages to reduce the flush volume to only 1.48 gallons per flush, rather than the standard 3 gallons.

 Check out this promotional video by Kohler that demonstrates both the Class FiveⓇ’s load capacity and rim washing capabilities:

 As seen in the video, the Highline’s flush technology is engineered to handle large loads of material, but some users do report that this toilet clogs more frequently than their old, 3 gallon-per-flush units.
 Individual usage and toilet habits vary, so it’s a toss-up as to whether this is a universal issue or a personal one.
 Of course, a toilet that is completely impervious to clogs doesn’t exist, so the occasional backup is a risk taken with any purchase.